MoDerPo/CountingPolice/README.md

 ## **Instructions:**
 * Go to main.js and look at the comments with five slashes.
-* Start the bot using Start.bat and
+* Start the bot using `Start.bat` if you have Windows or `Start.sh` if you have Linux
 ## **License:**
 ### GNU GENERAL PUBLIC LICENSE *Version 3, 29 June 2007*
 More information: